1. Why Did BCNH Change Its Name?

-Changing our name was very important for us because Bhutanese Community of New Hampshire sounds like an organization exclusively for Bhutanese when we are already serving diverse populations from diverse nationalities and cultures.
-We often were informed by our stakeholders, partners and the consumers that ourname, the people we served and the services we offered were contradictory.
+Changing our name was very important for us because Bhutanese Community of New Hampshire sounds like an organization exclusively for Bhutanese when we were already serving diverse populations from diverse nationalities and cultures.
+We were often informed by our stakeholders, partners, service recipients that our name no longer reflected the reality.
 Building Community in New Hampshire (BCNH) perfectly fits with our mission to be a multi-ethnic Mutual Assistance Association that provides an array of services required by diverse refugee and immigrant communities that help newcomers to understand and navigate the systems that are part of everyday life.

-Changing our name is also a call to recognize the work we do with people from all around the world who come to America and need assistance.
-This new name will help us open avenues for new partnerships and expand our funding opportunities with foundations, corporate sponsors and donors while keeping our heritage unchanged.
-People know us by the name-BCNH.
-Hence, even with the new name, the acronym-BCNH remains the same.
+Changing our name was also a call to recognize the work we do with people from all around the world who come to America and need assistance.
+This new name helps us open avenues for new partnerships and expand our funding opportunities with foundations, corporate sponsors and donors.
+People know us by the name BCNH.
+Hence, even with the new name, the acronym, BCNH, remains the same.

 A.The mission of Building Community in New Hampshire is to be a multi-ethnic Mutual Assistance Association that provides an array of services required by diverse refugee and immigrant communities that help newcomers to understand and navigate the systems that are part of everyday life.

 A. We provide culturally and linguistically appropriate social services to older refugees, citizenship classes for those preparing to apply for citizenship, nutrition education, and youth engagement.

 4. Who are refugees and how are they different from economic migrants?